 Sable Island National Park Reserve was established in 2013 as Canada's 43rd national park.
-It protects and presents a 31 km crescent of land within the Atlantic Coast Uplands Natural Region of the national park system.
-Sable Island was also designated a Migratory Bird Sanctuary in 1977, in recognition of the abundance and diversity of breeding migratory birds that it protects.
+It protects and presents a 31 km2 crescent of land within the Atlantic Coast Uplands Natural Region of the national park system.
+Sable Island was also designated a Migratory Bird Sanctuary in 1977 under the Migratory Birds Sanctuary Act, in recognition of the abundance and diversity of breeding migratory birds that take refuge there.

 Sable Island is one of Canada's furthest offshore islands, located in the Atlantic Ocean.
 This crescent shaped island of dynamic rolling sand dunes is home to a wild horse population, the world's largest breeding colony of grey seals, and species that are found here and nowhere else on earth.
-The Island is a testament to adaptation and survival, a place to witness change and marvel at survival in an unlikely environment.
+The island is a testament to adaptation and survival, a place to witness change and marvel at survival in an unlikely environment.

-The majesty and mysteries of Sable Island have intrigued for generations, researchers and artists alike striving to understand a place that defies understanding.
+The majesty and mysteries of Sable Island have intrigued researchers and artists for generations.
 Its unique location offers an opportunity to comprehend our world and our impacts on its farthest reaches.
 The forces of nature dominate all life here, past and present.

 Prior to park establishment, Sable Island had been stewarded by various government departments for over 200 years.
-Documented knowledge and use of Sable Island by mariners dates back to the early 16th century, for whom the island posed a major navigational hazard - with more than 300 recorded shipwrecks, the island became infamously known as 'The Graveyard of the Atlantic'.
+Documented knowledge and use of Sable Island by mariners dates back to the early 16th century, for whom the island posed a major navigational hazard - with more than 300 recorded shipwrecks, the island became infamously known as 'The Graveyard of the Atlantic.'
 In 1801 the Nova Scotia government established the first life-saving station on Sable Island in an effort to reduce the suffering and loss of life and cargo resulting from these frequent shipwrecks.
-Since 1801 there has been continuous human habitation on Sable Island.
+Since 1801 there has been continuous human presence on Sable Island.